SixSq/sixsq.github.io/news/_posts/2020-08-11-news-nuvlaio-subscription.md

 **What’s coming next?**

 This subscription feature is only a first step.
-Later this year, we will be rolling out a [Marketplace](https://nuvla.io/marketplace) feature, where app developers will be able to create paying apps in the Nuvla.io App Store.
-This means that Nuvla.io will become a business enablement service, where innovative app developers will be able to monetise their work, while edge and edge-to-cloud infrastructure users will be able to leverage this innovation to deliver more value to their business.
+Later this year, we will be rolling out a [Marketplace](/marketplace) feature, where app developers will be able to create paying apps in the Nuvla.io App Store.
+This means that Nuvla will become a business enablement service, where innovative app developers will be able to monetise their work, while edge and edge-to-cloud infrastructure users will be able to leverage this innovation to deliver more value to their business.

 **Useful links**